close

 • Explore the differences between AC and DC traction power systems and make informed decisions regarding system planning

-• Evaluate power transmission methods to the trains, including the 3rd rail and overhead contact systems
+• Evaluate power distribution methods to the trains, including the 3rd rail and overhead contact systems

-• Study methods to perform Traction Power System studies, like load flow simulation and grounding analysis
+• Study methods to perform Traction Power System studies, like Load Flow Simulation, Coordination Study, and Grounding Analysis

 • Integrate energy storage systems by understanding their fundamentals and design considerations to support sustainable rail operations